Ristocetin Induced Platelet Aggregation

 Assay performed to document congenital and acquired factor deficiency.
 (Order Factor X, chromogenic if patient on argatroban, lepirudin or other thrombin inhibitors).

 Acquired deficiencies occur with significant hepatic dysfunction and with oral anticoagulant (coumarin) therapy.
 Factor X levels are most frequently used to monitor oral anticoagulant therapy in patients with lupus inhibitors.
-Factor X deficiency may be associated with primary systemic amylodosis.
+Factor X deficiency may be associated with primary systemic amyloidosis.
 The rare clinical condition (X deficiency) is inherited as autosomal, incompletely recessive.
 About 25 cases of hereditary factor X deficiency have been reported.

 Methodology: Chromogenic